Crestview and quality, paired together for over 60 years.

-MRC serves about 2,000 residents in 11 (and growing) senior living communities, including Bryan, College Station, Huntsville, La Porte, League City, Lufkin and Texarkana.
+MRC serves about 2,500 residents each year in 13 senior living communities, including Bryan, College Station, Huntsville, La Porte, League City, Lufkin, Corpus Christi, Fort Worth and Texarkana.
 While MRC still maintains a valuable covenant affiliation with the Texas Annual Conference of United Methodists, the Conference has no legal or financial responsibility for MRC.
 We serve seniors regardless of nationality, race, gender, disability or religion.
-And while we’re proud of our Methodist heritage, you don’t need to be United Methodist or Christian or religious in any way to be warmly welcomed to come and let us serve you.
+And while we’re proud of our Methodist heritage, you don’t need to be United Methodist or Christian or religious in any way to be warmly welcomed.

-Crestview is a 501(c)(3) nonprofit organization with MRC as its sole member, so all leftover margin can be reinvested in improvements and rate increases kept to a minimum.
-Nonprofit status requires a high level of accountability, which means higher standards for activities, care, housing, programming and services.
+Crestview is a 501(c)(3) nonprofit organization, so all leftover margin can be reinvested in improvements and rate increases kept to a minimum.
+Non-profit status requires a high level of accountability, which means higher standards for activities, care, housing, programming and services.
 In short, as a staff, we’re committed to maintaining Crestview as the best senior living community in the Bryan-College Station area.
-We offer the full continuum of services with the additional benefit of Life Care.